NNUE PyTorch

 Use the provided script to build and start the container:

-./run_docker.shYou'll be prompted to select the target GPU vendor and the path to your data directory, which will be mounted into the container.
+./run_docker.shYou'll be prompted to select the target GPU vendor (or CPU only for testing) and the path to your data directory, which will be mounted into the container.
 Once inside the container, you can run training commands directly.
+Also supports non-interactive workflows if all necessary arguments are given through the CLI.

 Building the container will take it's time and disk space (~30-60GB)